CRialDev/KSHarp/README.md

 Write Kodi (xbmc) Addon with Csharp (C#)
 Please Test and Contribute !!

+Python Call C# application console with subprocess.Popen, C# listen standard input for Python event and reply to Function write in standard output.

 Version 1.00: not all tested, please test and send your report to crialdev@gmail.com

     - Implemented :